mitodl/open-discussions/README.md

 ## Installation specific to this app

 This app uses a similar stack to other mitodl apps (Docker/Django/Webpack).
 Installation steps that are common to all of these apps can be found below, beginning with the [Major Dependencies](#major-dependencies) section. **Those installation steps should be completed before the following steps, which are specific to this app.**

  1. Set up a reddit instance for use as a backing store.
 See the README at https://github.com/mitodl/reddit-config for instructions on how to set up reddit to work with open_discussions.
- 1. With reddit running in the Vagrant VM, log in and create a `script` application to fill in your `.env` vars.
-    - Navigate to `http://reddit.local/` and click the "Log in or sign up" link on the right side of the screen.
-      - If necessary, create a new account using any credentials (no email needed).
-    - Once logged in, click the "preferences" link on the right side of the screen, then click the "apps" tab.
-    - Click the button to create an app.
-This will reveal a form.
-    - Select the "script" option for this app.
-"Name" and "Redirect URL" are required, but the values don't matter.
-Click "create app" when ready.
-    - You should see a card with information about the created app.
-The secret and client id can be copied from here:
-      - Under the app name and "personal use script" subheading is the value for `OPEN_DISCUSSIONS_REDDIT_CLIENT_ID`.
-      - Next to the "secret" label is the value for `OPEN_DISCUSSIONS_REDDIT_SECRET`.
-    - Copy the secret/client id to `OPEN_DISCUSSIONS_REDDIT_CLIENT_ID` and `OPEN_DISCUSSIONS_REDDIT_SECRET` in your
-      open_discussions `.env` file.
- 1. Base64-encode the client ID and update reddit-config:
-    - Use `printf` to encode the client ID instead of `echo` to avoid encoding the newline (e.g.: `printf "KEY" | base64`)
-    - Add the following lines to `reddit-config/r2/local.update` (create it if it doesn't exist):

-        ```
-        [secrets]
-        generate_refresh_token_client_id = <base64 encoded value here>
-        ```

- 1. cd to `reddit-config` and reload/re-provision the Vagrant VM to update the config with your client ID:
-    `vagrant reload && vagrant provision`.
- 1. Run the open_discussions container and navigate to the running site in your browser ([outlined here](#5-run-the-container)).
+ 1. Run the containers for open_discussions and navigate to the running site in your browser ([outlined here](#5-run-the-container)).

 ## Major Dependencies